 Is it raining or thundering outside?
 Do you have a strange and amplified sound mixer?
 A dog could want to hide behind you if you were to watch a movie with lots of loud gunfire or if you rang the doorbell.

 - Because It's Cozy

-Examining the likely setting where this behaviour occurs might help you determine why your dog likes to sit behind you.
+Examining the likely setting where this behavior occurs might help you determine why your dog likes to sit behind you.
 In winter, dogs with shorter coats might feel the cold more acutely than humans.
 Some pets may seek to sit behind their owners or lean on them to avoid the wind and be warm.

 Your dog may sit or sleep behind you at home because of the warmth your body and blanket provide.
-Get them a cosy blanket before you start training them to sleep in a bed by themselves or next to you.
+Get them a cozy blanket before you start training them to sleep in a bed by themselves or next to you.